-Permits have been issued for the construction of a six-story, 50-unit multi-family development at 370 West Johnson Street in Morton, Northwest Philadelphia.
-A parking garage will be located on the ground floor.
-A green roof will be situated at the top of the building.
-The structure will hold 50,218 square feet of space and cost an estimated $1,885,000 to build, according to the permit.
+Permits have been issued for the construction of a four-story, 17-unit multi-family development at 1502-08 North 25th Street in Brewerytown, North Philadelphia.
+The building will include a basement, a green roof, and a roof deck, which will likely offer sweeping views of the skyline.
+The structure will hold 4,700 square feet of space and cost an estimated $1,885,000 to build, according to the permit.

 Excavation on the first Schuylkill Yards tower is underway at 3025 John F. Kennedy Boulevard in University City, West Philadelphia.
 Developed by Brandywine Realty Trust, the mixed-use building, also known as Schuylkill Yards West, will rise to a height of 361 feet and 28 stories, clad in glass and stone.
 The building is designed by the Practice for Architecture and Urbanism, which has also designed the red Schuylkill Yards tower that will stand to the west at 3001 John F. Kennedy Boulevard.
 Once topped out, the tower will have a major presence on the skyline as the fourth tallest building in West Philadelphia.

 New renderings for an updated design have been revealed for 4401 Ridge Avenue in East Falls, Northwest Philadelphia.
 The massings remain the same, so there was no change to the overall density of the project.
 The 178,837-square-foot…